-Users can view the list of sent faxes in the Sent box.
-Also the status of each fax (Queued/Delivered/Failed) is displayed here; see Image 7.
+Users can view the list of sent fax messages in the Sent box.

 Fax Transaction Report

 E11.
 Fax Transaction Report at the report Central provides details on all fax transactions done in the system.
-See Image 9 for a sample report.
-Fax Date, Status (Queued/Delivered/Failed) are the search filters along with option to choose between Inbound and Outbound.
+See Image 10 for a sample report.
+Fax Date and status (Queued/Delivered/Failed) are the search filters along with an option to choose between Inbound and Outbound.
 Click here to learn more about E11 report.

 eFax in EHR